Omar Asad: Coaching career

-On 2 January 2010 Godoy Cruz hired Asad as coach to replace Enzo Trossero.
-The former forward only had coaching experience with Vélez' youth divisions and reserve team.
+On 2 January 2010, Godoy Cruz hired Asad as coach to replace Enzo Trossero.
+The former forward had coaching experience with Vélez' youth divisions and reserve team.
 During his first season with Godoy Cruz (2010 Clausura), Asad led the team to a surprising 3rd-place finish; and led them to a 5th place the following championship (2010 Apertura).
 Due to the good league finishes, Godoy Cruz qualified for the 2011 Copa Libertadores; however, the coach did not renew his contract with the team, citing economical reasons.

 On 23 December 2010, Ecuadorian team Emelec confirmed the signing of Omar Asad to manahadthe team for the 2011 season.

-On 11 May 2011, Argentine team San Lorenzo signed with him to take the manager position from June 20, 2011.
+On 11 May 2011, Argentine team San Lorenzo signed with him to take the manager position from 20 June 2011.

-On 10 June 2013 he was presented as the new coach for Mexican side Atlas.
+On 10 June 2013, he was presented as the new coach for Mexican side Atlas.
 Asad had pressure on him due to the fact that former coach Tomas Boy took the team to the liguilla with a total of 32 points which gave Atlas an advantage in the relegation fight.
 Asad team debuted in a 3–3 draw against Club Tijuana, coming back from a 3–1 partial lost, with 2 goals from Vicente Matías Vuoso and Edson Rivera scored the equalizer.
-After 13 games Asad was fired in Atlas defeat 1–2 against Cruz Azul.
-In 13 games Asad only managed 0 wins 8 draws and 5 losses.
+After 13 games Asad was fired in Atlas after a 2–1 defeat against Cruz Azul.
+In 13 games Asad managed nil wins, eight draws and five losses.
 His worst results with Atlas were both in away games a 3–0 defeat against Club America and another 3–0 defeat against Chiapas F.C.